Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Blending Flash and Continuous Light

 When people start using flash, they often ask how to blend it with the ambient light at a location.
-There are two major steps.
+There are two significant steps.

 The first thing to do is to establish your continuous light exposure.
-You can see that we can get a reasonable exposure in the background, but there's no light on out stand-in subject.
+You can see that we can get a good exposure in the background, but there’s no light on our stand-in subject.

 You may also need to use a correction gel to match the color of light to the ambient light.
 Sometimes a 1/4 CTO gel will do the trick to give some warmth to the light coming from the flash.